Undergraduate Scholarships in Marine Science

 - has demonstrated interest in marine science and its impact on society;

-- anticipates pursuing a Ph.D. in marine science;
+- anticipates pursuing an advanced degree in marine science;

 - submits a compelling personal statement and strong letters of recommendation